 - Are you going to use your carrier’s international plan?
 If so, you should check pricing and make sure you understand the plan limits.

 - Are you going to use your own phone?
 Make sure that your phone is compatible with China’s network (check with your carrier).
+If you’re not sure, you can check phone compatibility here.

 - Are you going to rent a phone?
 Most people aren’t even aware that it’s possible to rent a phone in China, but it can save you both headache and money.